AISummerSchools/.github/profile/README.md

-# Bridging AI & SocietySummer Schools 🌞🤖
+# Bridging AI & Society Summer Schools 🌞🤖

 We support AI summer schools and collaborative learning, providing resources and projects for students and educators interested in Artificial Intelligence, Data Science, and Machine Learning.